IvanMishinSever/jamming/README.md

-It is a jamming app from CodeCademy
+It is a jamming app from CodeCademy!